shirha/freecell-mobile/readme.md

 * download and unzip the package

-NOTE.
-To prevent a Windows "Security Warning".
-Right-click freecell.bat, choose Properties and in the General tab, click the 'Unblock' button.
+Note: To prevent a Windows "Security Warning", right-click freecell.bat, choose Properties and in the General tab, click the 'Unblock' button.

 * double-click the freecell.bat